STA198F2021/website/content/home/project.md

 Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.

-Presentation schedule: Presentations will take place during the third week of November (we may need to have some the Monday of Thanksgiving week).
+Presentation schedule: Presentations will take place during the third week of November (we may have some the Monday of Thanksgiving week).
 You can choose to do your presentation live or pre-record it.
 During class you will watch presentations from other teams and provide feedback in the form of peer evaluations.
 The presentation line-up will be generated randomly.

 #### Write-up

-Along with your presentation slides, we want you to provide a brief summary of your project in the README of your repository.
+Along with your presentation slides, we want you to provide a summary of your project in report form.

 This write-up, which you can also think of as an summary of your project, should provide information on the dataset you're using, your research question(s), your methodology, and your findings.
+Think of it as filling out your project proposal with all the interesting details.
 Additional information will be provided closer to the project deadline regarding formatting and other tips.
+The page limit of this write-up is 10 pages, including figures and references.

 #### Repo organization

 The following folders and files in your project repository:

 * `presentation.Rmd` + `presentation.html`: Your presentation slides
-* `README.md`: Your write-up
+* `report.Rmd` + `report.html`: Your write-up
 * `/data/*`: Your dataset in csv or RDS format, in the `/data` folder.
-* `/proposal`: Your proposal from earlier in the semester
+* `/proposal/`: Your proposal from earlier in the semester

 Style and format does count for this assignment, so please take the time to make sure everything looks good and your data and code are properly formated.